-Exit Meeting.
-Meet with the highest level of the management available at the site, to present the inspection findings, as the last activity before leaving the site.
+02.09 Exit Meeting.
+Meet with the highest level of the licensee's management available at the site, to present the inspection findings, as the last activity before leaving the site.

-88003- INSPECTION GUIDANCE
+88003-03 INSPECTION GUIDANCE

-.01 Pre-Inspection Preparation and Notifications.
-Review information so that all parties have a clear understanding of the safety or safeguards significance of the event.
+03.01 Pre-Inspection Preparation and Notifications.
+Review event information so that all parties have a clear understanding of the safety or safeguards significance of the event.
+Review relevant sections of the regulations, licensing documentation, and ISA.

-The inspection should be announced.
-The assigned (lead) inspector should contact the management, to address issues requiring planning or preparation, to facilitate the inspection (e.g., information on current safety or safeguards status of the facility, any ongoing safety or safeguards issues, entrance meeting arrangements, identifying individuals to be interviewed, documents to be made available, and a facility tour).
+The reactive inspection should be announced.
+The assigned (lead) inspector should contact the licensee's management, to address issues requiring planning or preparation, to facilitate the inspection (e.g., information on current safety or safeguards status of the facility, any ongoing safety or safeguards issues, entrance meeting arrangements, identifying individuals to be interviewed, documents to be made available, and a facility tour).

+Discuss equipment or operations that are quarantined or unavailable.
+Determining the necessity for quarantining the area affected by the event, and making the appropriate arrangements with the licensee, should have been addressed by NRC management, as part of the process of determining whether a reactive inspection should be performed.

-.02 Entrance Meeting.
+03.02 Entrance Meeting.
 No additional guidance.

-03Facility Tour.
+03.03 Facility Tour.
 The purpose of a facility tour is to help reconstruct the actions and occurrences leading to the event, to place all items and persons involved in proper spatial perspective, and to attempt to identify any factors, relating to the facility or equipment, that may have contributed to the event.
-A knowledgeable representative may be able to point out relevant items involved in the event, detail the path followed by involved persons, explain the layout of equipment and materials at the time of the event, or recount any equipment settings that may be relevant to the inspection.
+A knowledgeable licensee representative may be able to point out relevant items involved in the event, detail the path followed by involved persons, explain the layout of equipment and materials at the time of the event, or recount any equipment settings that may be relevant to the inspection.

-04 Interviews.
-Interview persons at the site knowledgeable of, or involved in, the event (e.g., maintenance; health ; process and system engineers; authors of involved procedures; nuclear criticality safety or other analysts who authored approval documents or reports around which the safety issues of the event revolve; people responsible for facilities, hardware, software, and/or supplies involved in the event; or supervisors, managers, and assistants whose responsibilities are connected with the systems or persons involved in the event).
+03.04 Interviews.
+Interview persons at the site knowledgeable of, or involved in, the event (e.g., maintenance; health physicists; process and system engineers; authors of involved procedures; nuclear criticality safety or other analysts who authored approval documents or reports around which the safety issues of the event revolve; people responsible for facilities, hardware, software, and/or supplies involved in the event; or supervisors, managers, and assistants whose responsibilities are connected with the systems or persons involved in the event).
 The depth of the interviews will vary, depending on the proximity of the interviewee’s activities, or responsibilities, in the event.

-During the interviews, note the extent to which the persons interviewed are aware of the circumstances directly or indirectly connected to the event whether their knowledge and awareness are commensurate with their responsibilities in the organization and consistent with known facts.
+During the interviews, note the extent to which the persons interviewed are aware of the circumstances directly or indirectly connected to the event.
+Determine whether their knowledge and awareness are commensurate with their responsibilities in the organization and consistent with known facts.

-.05 Documentation.
+03.05 Documentation.
 During the course of the inspection, determine the necessary documents to review.
-These may include documents indicating the overall quality of the operation, as well as those directly related to the event.
+These may include documents indicating the overall quality of the licensee's operation, as well as those directly related to the event.
 Documents to review may include the following:

 Procedures for activities related to the event